 Segment smart.
 Remove a thin slice from both sides of the fruit, using a sharp knife.
 Place the fruit on a work surface.
 Next, remove the peel and the white pith by sliding a sharp paring knife along the curve of the fruit.
 Cut into the fruit, between the membranes.
 This will release the individual segments.
 Working over a bowl allows you to catch the juices of the fruit.
 Next, squeeze all the juice from the membranes into the bowl.

 Vary your vinaigrette.
 Replace white wine vinegar or champagne vinegar with lemon or lime juice in a variety of salad dressings.
-For an easy vinaigrette for a mixed green salad, whisk 2 tablespoons fresh lemon or lime juice, 6 tablespoons extra-virgin olive oil, 1 teaspoon finely grated lemon zest, a pinch of kosher salt, and freshly ground black pepper to taste.
+For an easy vinaigrette for a mixed green salad, whisk 2 tablespoons fresh lemon or lime juice, 4 to 6 tablespoons extra-virgin olive oil (depending on how lemony you want your dressing), 1 teaspoon finely grated lemon or lime zest, a pinch of kosher salt, and freshly ground black pepper to taste.
 Dress your salad with no more than 2 tablespoons.

 Prepare a citrus tea.
 Using a vegetable peeler, remove the zest from 1 lemon and 1 lime, making sure the pieces are about 1/2-inch wide.
 Place the strips of zest into your teapot the next time you are brewing tea, and let them steep for about 5 minutes with the tea.
 Remove the zest before serving the tea, which you can enjoy hot or chilled.
 Either way, garnish with lemon slices.